AtomicTyler1/Thunderstore-TeamViewer/README.md

 1. Download the repository as a `.zip`
 2. Extract the files somewhere, preferably not downloads.
 3. Go to your browsers extention extention page
-4. Turn on developer mode and then load unpacked
+4. Turn on developer mode and then load unpacked, select the extracted folder
-5. RTefresh the thunderstore page
+5. Refresh the thunderstore page
 6. Setup complete!

 If you have any issues dm me (@atomictyler) to recieve support.
 I will soon setup a discord for all of my projects.